People

 Donna provides administrative support to the Graduate School.
 She covers reception duties, supports teaching administration, and processes applications for incoming students.
 She is also clerk to the Student Staff Consultative Committee.

-Energy Ethics MSc - Director
+Energy Policy and Finance MSc Programme Director

 Dr Emilka Skrzypek